luluagasantiago/webCrawler/README.md

 - [] modularize the code with functions
 - [] reasure that you're not evaluating duplicates
-- [] try out the same functionality with the async library
+- [] try out the same functionality with the async library in order to make async requests